 - HIV stands for human immunodeficiency virus - a virus that weakens the immune system.
 The immune systems of people living with HIV may not allow them to fight off infections as well as people who do not have HIV (who are HIV negative).

-- AIDS stands for acquired immune deficiency syndrome - an advanced form of the illness caused by HIV.
+- AIDS stands for acquired immune deficiency syndrome - an advanced form of the disease caused by HIV.
 Not all people living with HIV will develop AIDS.

-- HIV is mainly spread by having anal or vaginal sex (intercourse) with an infected person without using a condom, or by sharing needles.
+- HIV is mainly spread by having unprotected anal or vaginal sex (intercourse) or by sharing needles.

 - Currently, there is no vaccine and no cure for HIV/AIDS.

-There are five bodily fluids that can have enough HIV to infect another person:
+There are five bodily fluids that can have enough HIV to transmit the virus:

 - Anal fluids/mucous